 Who Is Kien?

 I was born in a refugee camp on the island of Lantau in Hong Kong.
-My parents were part of an equally scared and brave group of Vietnamese migrants who left a country forever changed by the war that ended just a few years earlier.
+My parents were part of a group of Vietnamese migrants who left a country forever changed by the war that ended just a few years earlier.
 Under the cover of darkness, they quietly hid on a fishing trawler that would make a perilous journey over a thousand miles in hopes of finding safety and refuge in Hong Kong.
-Their unlikely voyage eventually brought them through the Philippines and to California, where my mother would stay home to take care of me and my sister while my dad worked 12 hours a day, 7 days a week below minimum wage to support us.
+Their unlikely voyage brought them from Vietnam to Hong Kong to the Philippines before eventually settling them in 1980’s California.
+Here, my mom would stay home to take care of me and my sister while my dad worked 12 hours a day, 7 days a week below minimum wage to support us.
 This was the beginning of our American Dream.

 Chasing The American Dream